planeswalker1/orders/README.md

 # orders/backend

-A react frontend that utilizes the backend rest api.
+A express server that is going to be utilized by the react frontend.